5ajaki/SPP2-Applications/20450-SPP2_ ZK Email Application.md

 ZKemail team are building some of the most practicle and interesting technology in the Ethereum ecosystem, bringing web2 credentials onchain with ZK magic.
 Having them build alongside the ENS ecosystem is a huge win.

 Social Username Resolution as a well as a **number** of the extended scope outcomes are incredibly interesting to FireEyes!

 ---

+# Post #7 by jefflau.eth
+Posted at: 2025-04-04T16:56:22.499Z

+I’ve believed in programmable cryptography being the next step for ENS to be the center of identity since 2021.
+Back then, it was largely a pipe dream and teams preceding ZK-email were building circuits to prove simple things like keccak256.
+It’s amazing to see the technology progress to the point where it can actually be used in applications such as ENS.
+If this can all be proved on a mobile device and client-side, which from zk-email’s proposal is highly likely I’d love to see this powering ENS resolvers for fully permissionless verified records.

+I am happy to endorse ZK email for SPP2

+---